mpvnet-player/mpv.net/docs/Manual.md

 from the extension to a lightweight standalone script.
 The script host uses an old C# version, modern features like string interpolation are not available.

+There are synchronous and asynchronous events, prefer asynchronous events and don't block synchronous events and observed properties, as it would block the main event loop.

 The C# scripting host is like [extensions](../../../tree/master/src/Extensions) not initialized before media files are loaded.